[R.O. 2012 §535.010; Ord. No. 6317 §I, 4-2-1973]

 Emergency or temporary stopping or parking is permitted on any street, alley or highway for not longer than two (2) hours, subject to any other and further prohibitions, regulations or limitations imposed by the traffic and parking regulations or ordinances for that street, alley or highway.

-No person shall park or occupy any mobile-home or travel trailer on any lot which is not a part of an approved mobile-home subdivision or travel trailer park, except, the parking of only one (1) unoccupied travel trailer in an accessory private garage building, or in a side yard or rear yard, in any district is permitted providing no living quarters shall be maintained or any business practiced in said travel trailer while so parked or stored.
+No person shall park or occupy any mobile home or travel trailer on any lot which is not a part of an approved mobile-home subdivision or travel trailer park, except the parking of only one (1) unoccupied travel trailer as an accessory use in residential districts to the extent allowed by Section 400.240(B)(6), providing no living quarters shall be maintained or any business practiced in said travel trailer while so parked or stored.

 Provisions of this Chapter shall not apply to the temporary use of a trailer as a construction office, so long as said trailer is located upon the construction site, is not used for occupancy and remains only a reasonable period of time relative to the construction project.